if not now, when?

 I hope you enjoy and find support in these resources.

 “Your future is being created through the actions you take today.” — anonymous

 Give Step One establishes a steady, grounded awareness.
 From there move on to Step Two to cultivate an attitude of openness & acceptance.
 These two steps are the solid foundation to any mindfulness practice.
 Take a few days with each step as you practice.
 Then you can move on to Step 3 & Step 4 as you practice mindful awareness to engage your heart with simple, wholesome pleasure and deep listening.
 Enjoy!

 Step 1: Your Mind is a Wonderful thing — use it well

 The first step involves cultivating mindfulness involves working with your focus and awareness.
-You will learn that your mind is cool, but complex thing.
+You will learn that your mind is a cool, but complex thing.
 And that there is more to your moment by moment experience than you might realize.

-Mindfulness goes beyond meditation.
+Next we want to take mindfulness off the meditation cushion and bring it to life.
 As you integrate mindful awareness into your life and it will energize & enliven.
 We’ve focused on awareness in STEP 1: slow and drop into your bodily awareness.
 You can do this same thing during any activity.
 Here are two ideas:

 take a solo walk, silence your technology, and notice what catches your eyes.
 Look closely to see texture, and color, and lighting.
 When you get home, write a poem about it.

 In any moment do a 1-2-3!
 What are three things you see?
 Two things you hear?
 And one thing you can touch?
 You just did a mindful check-in!